-3. Based on the request type, the AMF1 may select a GMLC supporting Ranging/SL Positioning using NRF query or configuration in AMF1, and forwards the SL-MO-LR to the GMLC for Ranging/SL Positioning result via Ngmlc_Location_ProvideRanging_Request, the AMF includes the SL Positioning Client UE ID in the request.
+3. Based on the request type, the AMF1 may select a GMLC supporting Ranging/SL Positioning using NRF query or configuration in AMF1, and forwards the SL-MO-LR to the GMLC for Ranging/SL Positioning result via Ngmlc_Location_ProvideRanging_Request, the AMF includes the SL Positioning Client UE ID, i.e. SUPI, in the request.